cyberytti/ToolHunt/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

-The MIT License allows for commercial and non-commercial use, modification, and distribution with proper attribution.